 Natural Learning and Exploring in Nature with Kids Art

 Some of our favorite watercolors can be found here.
 They have beautiful vibrant colors and wash off easily.
 I’m all for washable products with kids.

 Similar to a Reggio Emilia School, our activities don’t start and end by the clock.
 They flow with the wonder and curiosity for a longing to explore more.

-If you strive to bring nature and a sense of calming into your learning, I think you would really enjoy these posts:
+If you strive to bring nature and a sense of calm into your learning, I think you would really enjoy these ideas:

 Learning Through Nature

 As you can see, natural learning is a great way to encourage creativity, problem-solving, and emotional development in kids.
 It’s also a great way to bond with your child and connect with nature.
 So get outside and start exploring!
 Your child will thank you for it!